jaykobdetar/AI-Dialogue-Generator/Chat Generator/README.md

 ### Extending
 The modular architecture makes it easy to:
 - Add new AI provider APIs
-- Customize the Discord UI theme
+- Customize the UI theme
 - Add new export formats
-- Integrate with other chat platforms
+- Integrate with other platforms

 ## 🔌 Supported AI Providers